 Without a Redis-connected resource, the cache is stored on the local file system of the Retool server.
-The cache can be invalidated if the Retool worker stops running as this may cause in-memory and file system caches to be wiped.
+The cache can be invalidated if the Retool worker stops running which may cause in-memory and file system caches to be wiped.

-With a Redis-connected resource, the cache is additionally stored within Redis, and automatically set up once connected.
+With a Redis-connected resource, the cache is stored within Redis instead of the file system, and is automatically set up once connected.
 This enables greater flexibility around caching behavior and also gives you visibility on how data is stored.

 Refer to our documentation on environment variables to view Redis-specific variable information.
 Once set up and connected, Retool automatically leverages the Redis instance as a caching layer for queries with caching enabled.